 The Club motto, “Mol an Oige”, adopted at the 2002 Convention, is an abbreviation of an old saying from the Irish language, “Mol an Oige agus tiocaidh siad” which basically translates as “Praise our Youth and They will come through”.

 This philosophy has been, is and will remain a guiding principle for Cumann Luchleas Gael Naomh Brid.

-2008 they saw the opening of Musgrave Park, by former GAA President Nicky Brennan
+2008 saw the opening of Musgrave Park, our home pitch, by former GAA President Nicky Brennan.